Singular value decomposition to describe bound states in the continuum in periodic metasurfaces: Numerical validation

 These results demonstrate that the SVD-based framework applies equally well to acoustic systems.
-In contrast to Ref.~\cite{Ustimenko2026Jan}, which analyzed the singular values of the acoustic interaction matrix $\mathbf{T}_{\rm eff}^{-1}(\mathbf{k}_{\parallel}, \omega)$ within a two-multipole approximation, we consider the full effective T-matrix of size $(\ell_{\rm max}+1)^2 \times (\ell_{\rm max}+1)^2$ (i.e., $9 \times 9$) as well as the SVD of the S-matrix.
+In contrast with Ref.~\cite{Ustimenko2026Jan}, which analyzed the singular values of the acoustic interaction matrix $\mathbf{T}_{\rm eff}^{-1}(\mathbf{k}_{\parallel}, \omega)$ within a two-multipole approximation, we consider the full effective \textit{T}-matrix of size $(\ell_{\rm max}+1)^2 \times (\ell_{\rm max}+1)^2$ (i.e., $9 \times 9$) as well as the SVD of the \textit{S}-matrix.
 This highlights the generality of our approach, which does not rely on prior knowledge of block-diagonal matrix structures.